-FrankCrum’s Executive Vice President and FrankCrum Staffing President, Haley Crum Blanton, shared her thoughts with Franchising USA on how restaurant franchise owners can minimize employee risk and injury and save money.
+FrankCrum’s Co-President and FrankCrum Staffing President, Haley Crum, shared her thoughts with Franchising USA on how restaurant franchise owners can minimize employee risk and injury and save money.

 Below is an excerpt of the article: